Andre601/mkdocs-template/README.md

 > **Can I alter the overall style of the pages?**

 Yes.
-Material for MkDocs supports Theme extensions, meaning you can override specific parts of a theme by providing the particula file in a folder and defining this folder as the `custom_dir` one in the [mkdocs.yml].
+Material for MkDocs supports Theme extensions, meaning you can override specific parts of a theme by providing the particular file in a folder and defining this folder as the `custom_dir` one in the [mkdocs.yml].
 This template ships with a `theme` folder that can be used for that and you can just uncomment the aforementioned line in the YAML file.

-## Dependabot
-The repository contains a `dependabot.yml` file inside the `.github` folder which allows automatic updates through GitHub's Dependabot.
-It is configured to target both Python dependencies (inside the `requirements.txt`) and GitHub Actions dependencies, to make sure bot are updated accordingly.

-Note that it is configured by default to add the `Type: Update (Dependency)` label and also the `Target: Python (pip)` label for Python and `Target: GitHub Actions` label for GitHub Actions Dependencies.
-Those labels don't exist by default so you have to either create them, or alter the ones in the dependabot.yml (You can also just remove the `labels` sections).

 ## Credits
 A big thank you goes to the following people/groups: